jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns/rename-kibana-index-patterns.md

 ![Saved Objects import
 UI](/posts/2019/rename-kibana-index-patterns/import-ui.png)

-At this point, if you open your old dashboard everything should be working as before;
+At this point, if you open your old dashboards everything should be working as before.

 ## Summary